umbraco/rfcs/RichTextEditor/0000-simpler-faster-editor.md

 ![Multiple L'Editeurs on one page](Assets/Gifs/MultipleLEditeurs_Slow3G_3_WithContent.gif)

 The difference between the loading times are really big.
 A page with 10 L'Editeurs only creates 5 requests (2 requests in total for all L'Editeur datatypes) and is directly rendered.
 A page with 10 TinyMCE's creates 33 requests (3 requests per datatype).
 The reason is that TinyMCE instantiates a new iframe for each editor and each editor makes three requests (a css-file, a stylesheet and another request (umbraco/backoffice/UmbracoApi/Stylesheet/GetRulesByName?name=).
 L'editeur only loads once; one stylesheet and one javascript file.

+Even with just one editor - a obviously more common scenario - the difference is huge.

 ## Drawbacks